Export Control

 An export license is a government document that authorizes or grants permission to conduct a specific activity or transaction.
 Activities can include, but are not limited to, hand-carrying or shipping an Item, sending information or data about an Item electronically, or sharing information about an Item through a phone, virtual, or in-person conversation.

-Your export may require an export license if i) the destination or recipients are restricted; ii) the export classification of the Item (including technology or technical data) indicate a licensing requirement based on its reasons for control; or iii) if the planned end uses of the Item are restricted, such as for use in military applications or in support of a military end-user.
+Your activity or transaction may require an export license if i) the destination or recipients are restricted; ii) the export classification of the Item (including technology or technical data) indicate a licensing requirement based on its reasons for control; or iii) if the planned end uses of the Item are restricted, such as for use in military applications or in support of a military end-user.
 It is important to note that end-user and or end-use restrictions may necessitate a licensing requirement even if the Item and destination do not.

 The method used in transporting an Item outside the United States does not matter in determining export license requirements.
 Accordingly, for all export-controlled Items, an export license or license exception may be required prior to the export or deemed export taking place.
 To determine if your activity or transaction requires an export license or eligible for a license exception or exclusion, please contact the Export Control Office.